harelba/serium/README.md

 5. Versioned - Support automatic migration-on-read when deserializing a different version
 6. Support subtyping (e.g. a "routing" field containing the key to the structure of another field).
 7. Fields easily discoverable by the IDE
-8. Support for regular dicts as fields
+8. Support for regular dicts as fields, with native support for serialization

+All capabilities except the the versioning are running in production.
+Still a lot to do in order to make it fully production-grade, though.

-Not production grade yet.
-Will be soon I hope.
-Please provide any feedback you think about.
+Please provide any feedback you think of.

-"API" is still to be modified in terms of naming and such.
+API is still to be modified in terms of naming and such.

 lots of stuff to do:

-0. Make it production grade
-1. Make "API" less verbose, perhaps make use of python type hinting
+1. Make API less verbose, perhaps make use of python type hinting
 2. Generalize serialization to other formats
 3. IDL for case classes will be taken from a protobuf definition or similar.

 ## Installation
 no pip install yet.
-Will be done soon.
+Set up a dev env to take a test drive.

 ## Dev envrionment
 1. Clone